ubc-library-rc/rdm/content/10-2_Manual-Data-Anonymization.md

 **Pseudonymization:** identifying information is replaced with artificial identifiers, such as codes or numbers.
 - Advantage: allows data to be linked across different sources, datasets, or over time, which can be useful
 - Disadvantage: increases the risk of re-identification if the codes are exposed or compromised
-- *When to use:* this method can be used when it’s necessary to keep data values distinct, but without having the unique identifying data
+- *When to use:* this method can be used when it is necessary to keep data values distinct while removing the original direct identifiers

 **Aggregation:** individual data points are grouped together into categories or ranges.
 - Advantage: preserves some statistical properties and patterns